Russell-S-Harper/FLT/INDIVIDUAL-LICENSE.md

-# Individual License for "FLT" Repository
+# Individual License for “FLT” Repository

-This Individual License is a legal agreement between you (the "Licensee"), acting as an "Individual User" or a "Commercial User", and the owner of the "FLT" Repository (the "Repository Owner").
-The "Code" refers to the original source files, in whole or in part, contained in the "FLT" Repository, or compiled forms thereof.
-By accessing, using, or distributing the Code contained in the "FLT" Repository, you agree to comply with these terms and conditions:
+This Individual License is a legal agreement between you (the “Licensee”), acting as an “Individual User” or a “Commercial User”, and the owner of the “FLT” Repository (the “Repository Owner”).
+The “Code” refers to the original source files, in whole or in part, contained in the “FLT” Repository, or compiled forms thereof.
+By accessing, using, or distributing the Code contained in the “FLT” Repository, you agree to comply with these terms and conditions:

 1. Types of Users